jinai-project/react-fhir-form/README.md

 ```

 ### onChange
 A callback when the content of ArrayFieldTemplate got changed.
-Can be passed to Form component.
+Pass formContext to Form to use.
 We can change and set the formData here.
 ```
 let formContext = {
   onChange: (idSchema, value) => {